ghga-de/ghga-metadata-schema/docs/schema_markdown/Condition.md

 ## Uses Mixin

  *  mixin: [AccessionMixin](AccessionMixin.md) - Mixin for entities that can be assigned a GHGA accession.
+ *  mixin: [AttributeMixin](AttributeMixin.md) - Mixin for entities that can have one or more attributes.

 ## Referenced by Class